|

 a box of toothpowder andthough she knew it was foolishthe

-main staircase to join Legolas.
+the main staircase to join Legolas.

-But as she reached the stable, she heard something that made
+But, as she reached the stable, she heard something that made

 her stop, and step back into the shadow of the stable door.